-- II) Quantitative, Qualitative and Analytical Skills Apply appropriate quantitative and qualitative methods for research workplace issues. - V) Understanding Context Evaluate the context of workplace issues, public policies, and management decisions - VII) Professional Development Demonstrate an ability to interact with and influence others in a professional manner, and to effectively present ideas and recommendations
+II) Quantitative, Qualitative and Analytical Skills - Apply appropriate quantitative and qualitative methods for research workplace issues.

+V) Understanding Context - Evaluate the context of workplace issues, public policies, and management decisions

+VII) Professional Development - Demonstrate an ability to interact with and influence others in a professional manner, and to effectively present ideas and recommendations

-Text: Financial Statements: A Step-by-Step Guide to Understanding and Creating Financial Reports by Ittelson, Thomas R. 2009
+Text:Financial Statements, Third Edition: A Step-by-Step Guide to Understanding and Creating Financial ReportsCreating Financial Reportsby Ittelson, Thomas R. 2020Amazon Price ~\$15This text is referred to below as the "Financial Statements Text"

-Revised and Expanded Edition Career Press.

-Amazon Price ~\$13

-This text is referred to below as the "Financial Statements Text"

-A Real Look at Real World Corporate Governance Paperback by David Larcker (Author),

-Brian Tayan (Author), Michelle E. Gutman (Editor) 2013

-Amazon Price ~\$10

-This text is referred to below as the "Corporate Governance Text"
+A Real Look at Real World Corporate Governance Paperback by David Larcker (Author), Brian Tayan (Author), Michelle E. Gutman (Editor) 2013 Amazon Price ~\$10 This text is referred to below as the "Corporate Governance Text"